Aruba Half-Day 4x4 Jeep Safari Tour

 In a four-wheel-drive Jeep, enjoy a unique and bumpy off-road tour visiting the main highlights of Aruba.
-Your two-door Jeep will allow you to access several outstanding locations that cannot be accessed by standard vehicles.
+Your four-door Jeep will allow you to access several outstanding locations that cannot be accessed by standard vehicles.
 The Jeeps are automatic four-wheel-drive vehicles with the capacity for four passengers.
 If you have less than four in your group, your guide will match you up with other guests.

 best known for having received distress signals from the Titanic as it sunk in icy waters in 1912.

 After the California Light House there will be a short stop at the Rock Garden.
 The Rock Garden is a group of stacked rocks which were created and formed over years and years.
 This stop also provide a great view of the rough North Coast of the island.